Renewables Projected to Meet Nearly Half of Global Electricity Demand by 2030, Driven by Solar Energy

 The report indicates that nearly 70 countries, representing 80% of global renewable capacity, are likely to surpass their renewable energy targets for 2030.
 However, achieving the tripling of renewable capacity set by governments at the COP28 climate change conference may be challenging, with the forecast estimating a 2.7-fold increase instead.

-The IEA suggests that meeting the tripling target is feasible through bold actions in the upcoming Nationally Determined Contributions under the Paris Agreement and increased international cooperation to reduce financing costs, especially in developing regions like Africa and .
+The IEA suggests that meeting the tripling target is feasible through bold actions in the upcoming Nationally Determined Contributions under the Paris Agreement and increased international cooperation to reduce financing costs, especially in developing regions like and Southeast Asia.

 IEA Executive Director emphasized that renewables are advancing more rapidly than governments can set targets, primarily because they are now the most cost-effective option for new power generation.
 By 2030, wind and solar are expected to comprise 30% of global electricity generation, although integration of these variable sources into power systems needs to improve, as current rates of curtailment have reached around 10% in several countries.